Tepoztlan Mexico: The Ultimate Mexican Getaway in 2023

-The Tepoztlan City Hall building was erected during the Porfiriato period when other relevant works such as the zócalo, the aqueduct, and the public lighting with oil lamps were also built.
+The Tepoztlan City Hall building was built during the Porfiriato period when other relevant works, such as the zócalo, the aqueduct, and the public lighting with oil lamps, were also built.

 As it is today, the Municipal Palace was a remodeling of the old colonial city hall.

 The building of colonial vaults was changed to another one of neoclassic style with two columns of modest capitals and a small pediment as coronation and the infallible clock of the Porfiriato.

 Wrought iron benches shaded by trees surround a simple kiosk in the municipal square.

 Visit the Carlos Pellicer Museum of Pre-Hispanic Art